 Bentley students have a responsibility to behave in ways that promote the safety and security of all individuals within the university community.
 Actions that place community members at a safety risk are not tolerated.
-The online Student Handbook (found at.bentley.edu/shandbook/) contains the official list of rights, responsibilities and policies (including all academic policies).
+The online Student Handbook (found at bentley.edu/shandbook/) contains the official list of rights, responsibilities and policies (including all academic policies).
 Notices of important laws and legal rights are also located in the online student handbook.
-Questions regarding these rights, responsibilities and policies should be directed to the General Counsel of the University.
+Questions regarding these rights, responsibilities and policies should be directed to the university's general counsel.